-Every Thursday families will receive, through email, a Thursday Folder.
+Every Friday, families will receive, through email, a Friday Newsletter.
 This is our primary means of communication to families.
-This folder will include the weekly newsletter, important dates, and supplemental flyers.
-The Thursday Folder may also be found on Praxi under the Resources tab and on the IWA app.
+This will include weekly news, important dates, and supplemental flyers.
+The Friday Newsletter may also be found on Praxi under the Resources tab and on the IWA website.

 All flyers will be posted on Praxi under the Resource Tab.
-Flyers should be e-mailed as an attachment to Mrs. Fenton, the school secretary, by 3:00 p.m. on Mondays with a subject line of Thursday Folder, to sfenton@incarnatewordacademy.org for approval.
+Flyers should be e-mailed as an attachment to the school secretary, by 3:00 p.m. on Mondays with a subject line of Friday Newsletter, to mkonopka@incarnatewordacademy.org for approval.
 Late flyers will be posted the following week, if appropriate.

-WEEKLY NEWSLETTER
+WEEKLY ONLINE NEWSLETTER

-All correspondence for the Weekly Newsletter should be e-mailed as an attachment to Mrs. Fenton, the school secretary, at sfenton@incarnatewordacademy.org by 9:00 a.m. on Tuesdays with a subject line of Weekly Newsletter.
-The Newsletter will be placed on Praxi under the Resource Tab on Thursday morning.
+All correspondence for the Weekly Newsletter should be e-mailed as an attachment to the school secretary, at mkonopka@incarnatewordacademy.org by 9:00 a.m. on Tuesdays with a subject line of Weekly Newsletter.
+The Newsletter will be placed on Praxi under the Resource Tab on the following Monday morning.
 All information submitted is subject to internal review.